 What’s a Readiness Benchmark?

-If you take a look at the Condition of College & Career Readiness 2019 report by the ACT, you can see that they take another measure into consideration for college readiness.
+If you take a look at the Condition of College & Career Readiness 2019 report (PDF), the most recent report released by ACT, you can see that they take another measure into consideration for college readiness.

 ACT has done a lot of research (and I invite you to read it), but for those of you on a tight schedule, this is how the ACT evaluates college readiness: